jeff-bruemmer/vaporwair/README.md

 ![alt text](https://github.com/jeff-bruemmer/vaporwair/raw/master/anemometer.png "Anemometer")

 ## Rationale
-Most weather reports do not include air quality, and both require visiting one or multiple web pages to get detailed information, which is slow.
-Vaporwair retrieves both air quality and weather reports in the terminal as quickly as possible.
-Written in Go, both for its command line and OS facilities, as well as its concurrency model.
+Most weather reports do not include air quality, and both air quality and weather services require visiting multiple web pages to get detailed information, which is slow.
+Vaporwair retrieves both forecasts in the terminal as quickly as possible.
+It’s written in Go, both for Go’s commandline and OS facilities, as well as its concurrency model.

 ## Design Constraints
 - No external libraries.